Microblogging: Issues

-On centralized services, where all of the microblog's information flows through one point (such as servers operated by Twitter), privacy has been a concern in that user information has sometimes been exposed to governments and courts without the prior consent of the user who generated such supposedly private information, usually through subpoenas or court orders.
+On centralized services, where all of the microblog's information flows through one point (such as servers operated by X (Twitter), privacy has been a concern in that user information has sometimes been exposed to governments and courts without the prior consent of the user who generated such supposedly private information, usually through subpoenas or court orders.
 Examples can be found in Wikileaks related Twitter subpoenas, as well as various other cases.

 Security concerns have been voiced within the business world since there is potential for sensitive work information to be publicized on microblogging sites such as Twitter.
 That includes information that may be subject to a superinjunction.

-Integration could be the hardest issue to overcome since someone can be argued that corporate culture must change to accommodate microblogging.
+Integration could be the hardest issue to overcome since it can be argued that corporate culture must change to accommodate microblogging.
 An internet architecture called OStatus has been developed so that microblogging can occur seamlessly across multiple corporate platforms.
-This protocol has evolved into ActivityPub, on which the Mastodon federated platform has been based since version 1.6, and on which more and more platforms making up the Fediverse are based.
-Users of these platforms are members of a specific instance running one of the softwares of the Fediverse, which can interoperate as a federated social network, allowing users on different nodes to interact with each other.
-This is intended to give users the flexibility to select a server whose policies they prefer, and to keep access to a larger social network.
+This protocol has evolved into ActivityPub, on which many platforms making up the Fediverse are based.
+Users of these platforms are members of a specific instance running one of the software of the Fediverse, which can interoperate as a federated social network, allowing users on different nodes to interact with each other.